ACRL Leadership Discussion Group Community

 Elizabeth Dupuis, Associate University Librarian for Educational Initiatives & User Services and Director of Doe/Moffitt & Subject Specialty Libraries University of California, Berkeley

-Leading faculty librarians: Benefits, strategies, and techniques for leading and mentoring faculty librariansby Rudy Leon on Fri, Jun 14, 2013 at 01:10 pm
+Leading faculty librarians: Benefits, strategies, and techniques for leading and mentoring faculty librariansby Rudy Leon (non-member) on Fri, Jun 14, 2013 at 01:10 pm

 Join us at ALA Annual for a discussion on valuing librarians as faculty.